 The Formation of the ICSS

-Ardent sports fan, retired Qatari Air Force Officer and CEO of a security training organisation, Mohammed Hanzab identified a gap in the way knowledge is transferred between different organisations regarding the safety and security of major sporting events.
+Ardent sports fan, retired Qatari Air Force Officer and CEO of a security training organisation, Mohammed Hanzab identified a gap in the way knowledge is shared among different organisations regarding the safety and security of major sporting events.
 In May 2010 and with the advice of Lord John Stevens, former Commissioner of the Metropolitan Police, the concept for the International Centre for Sport Security (ICSS) was formed.

-Having initiated the process of registering and announcing the organisation in October 2010, Mohammed Hanzab submitted his proposal at this time to the State of Qatar for support funding for his business concept in order to properly set up the International Centre for Sport Security (ICSS).
+Having initiated the process of registering and announcing the organisation in October 2010, Mohammed Hanzab submitted his proposal at this time to the State of Qatar for support funding for his concept in order to properly set up the International Centre for Sport Security (ICSS).

-In Qatar, under the Law Number 21 of 2006, citizens can submit a request for funding to the government to establish initiatives that are considered to be in the public interest.
+In Qatar, under Law Number 21 of 2006, citizens can submit a request for funding to the government to establish initiatives that are considered to be in the public interest.

-In early 2012, and prior to major issues of sport corruption making headlines, the ICSS made a significant move to extend its safety and security focus and expand its portfolio to include sport integrity, policy, good governance and anti-corruption issues.
+In early 2012, and prior to major issues of sport corruption making headlines, the ICSS made a significant move to extend its safety and security focus and expand its portfolio to include sport integrity, good governance and anti-corruption issues.

 ICSS Governance and Management Structure